Superior cerebellar artery: Structure

 The superior cerebellar artery arises near the end of the basilar artery.
 It passes laterally around the brainstem.
 This is immediately below the oculomotor nerve, which separates it from the posterior cerebral artery.
 It then winds around the cerebral peduncle, close to the trochlear nerve.
 It also lies close to the cerebellar tentorium.
 When it arrives at the upper surface of the cerebellum, it divides into branches which ramify in the pia mater and anastomose with those of the anterior inferior cerebellar arteries and the posterior inferior cerebellar arteries.

 Several branches are given to the pineal body, the anterior medullary velum, and the tela chorioidea of the third ventricle.

 Function

 The arteries of the base of the brain.
 Superior cerebellar artery labeled near center.
 The temporal pole of the cerebrum and a portion of the cerebellar hemisphere have been removed on the right side (left half of diagram).
 Inferior aspect (viewed from below).

 The superior cerebellar artery supplies deep parts and superior parts of the cerebellum.
 It supplies parts of the midbrain (tectum, including the cerebral crus).
 It also supplies superior medullary velum, the superior cerebellar peduncle, the middle cerebellar peduncle, and the interpeduncular region.

 Clinical significance

 Trigeminal neuralgia

-The superior cerebellar artery is frequently the cause of trigeminal neuralgia.
-It compresses the trigeminal nerve (CN V), causing pain on the patient's face (the distribution of the nerve).
-This may be treated with vascular microsurgery to decompress the trigeminal nerve.
+The superior cerebellar artery frequently causes trigeminal neuralgia by compressing the trigeminal nerve (CN V) causing facial pain (the distribution of the nerve).
+Vascular microsurgery may be able to decompress the trigeminal nerve.
 At autopsy, 50% of people without trigeminal neuralgia will also be noted to have vascular compression of the nerve.